gvwilson/sensibleadventures/cloudherd/new.md

 "Yes, respected," she said meekly.
 She kept her head down as she stepped into the house, and only jumped a tiny bit as her mother slammed the door closed behind her.

+## Chapter 10: Rebellion

+The first thing Indy said when Noxy finished telling her what had happened was, "You can't tell Grappa Gas any of this---it'll throw him right over the side."
+Before Noxy could respond to that, she added, "Or Aft.
+You definitely can't tell him either.
+Or your friends.
+Oh, rot."
+She slumped down in her chair and swallowed a long, angry slurp of cold tea.

+"Yes, *amma*," Noxy said meekly.

+Her mother banged her teacup back down on the table.
+"And don't 'yes *amma*' me.
+It always makes me think you're planning something."

+"Yes, *amma*," Noxy repeated in exactly the same voice.
+Her mother shot her a dark look, but then her scowl melted into limp smil.

+In the end they turned to Granna Fee.
+Noxy rummaged through the pantry and packed whatever she could find into a pair of small wicker provisions hampers while Indy drummed her fingers on the table and thought.
+Once the food was packed, they each took one and stepped out into the mid-day light.

+"For my mother," Indy explained to the first pair of soldiers they saw, who just grunted and waved them on.
+Noxy kept her head down, telling herself over and over that nobody could actually *hear* her heart thumping.

+They passed a handful of other villagers on the short walk to Granna Fee's.
+Everyone had a destination---nobody was just out for an amble.
+People greeted each other in lowered voices, but didn't stop to chat.
+If soldiers were in sight, they didn't even slow down.

+They had almost reached Granna Fee's before Noxy realized that she hadn't seen or heard a single child.
+Despite the warm sunlight, Stale's elders were all keeping their grandchildren indoors.

+Granna Fee answered at the first knock and practically dragged them inside before slamming the door behind them.
+She hugged them both, shushing their assurances that they were all right.
+"I know you are," she said crossly, her arms still around them.
+"But *I'm* not."

+Her table was exactly the same size as the one in Indy and Noxy's house.
+It had been made by the same Uwsian carpenter, and been brought back on the same cloud the summer that Indy was born.
+The nicks were in different places, though, and there was a round, slightly shiny patch on one side that had been smoothed down by Noxy's grandfather's elbow over the course of three decades.
+Granna Fee stroked it gently with one finger, as if she was petting a cat, while Noxy told her story.

+"Well," she said when her granddaughter finished.
+"That's going to be a problem, isn't it?"

+"A problem?"
+Indy and Noxy both jumped at the sound of Grappa Gas's voice.
+"A problem?
+It's a rotting catastrophe!"
+His wooden leg clacked loudly on the stairs as he came thumping down dressed in a nightshirt and fleece vest.

+Indy looked at Noxy with something close to panic in her eyes as the old man kicked a stool, then righted it and sat down at the table.
+"I *knew* something like this was going to happen," he growled.
+"I mean, what did we expect?
+They're rebels!
+If they're going to turn on the king---the king!---why wouldn't they turn on us?"
+He banged his fist on the table, angrily shrugging off Granna Fee's attempt to quiet him.